 Palate..
 Those dark fruits dominate along with spices and some oak..
 There is a touch of “Fisherman’s friends” sweets and quality dark chocolate with candied oranges..
 Thick marmalade and touches of ginger lead you merely into some vanilla and toffee flavours.

 Finish.. lingering with spices and oak.

 Thoughts..
-These casks can sometimes open quite quick and others take time, its all a matter of timing..
+These bottle your own casks can sometimes open quite quick and others take time, its all a matter of timing..
 This one certainly makes you wait for it to release its secrets !
 If you try to rush it you will miss just how good it is.
 There is a real kick from the alcohol and I’m sure most of you will want to add water in order to appreciate it more.
 The flavours really complement each other and the nose is quite Devine once your past the alcohol kick.
 Auchentoshan has always been known for its delicate notes but like the other sherry casks there is nothing gentle or subtle about this, you will find yourself with a well balanced, complex whisky if you allow it to open !